Child Care Use and Cost

 Data was collected on child care used in the four weeks prior to the personal interview, and as such most data items relate to 'last four weeks'.
 In addition, data is available for care types used 'in the last week' where the number of hours of care used last week was one or more.
 In addition to the number of hours of care used last week, parents and caregivers are asked about the number of hours of care they pay for.

 Data on child care costs and subsidies output from the SIH are a combination of modelled and reported data.
 While child care hours and costs are output as reported, subsidies are modelled for all eligible families, and where the modelled data was higher than the reported data, the modelled data has been output.
 In 2013–14, the output items were revised to provide information on child care costs in a manner either fully exclusive (gross), or fully inclusive (net) of child care subsidies.

 Cost of care

-The gross cost of child care (not including the receipt of subsidies) was collected in the 2015–16 SIH and HES.
-Estimates of CCB and CCR are collected from the child care questions, however there has been a significant gap between the reported number of households receiving assistance and the total value of that assistance, compared to administrative records.
-In 2015-16 CCB and CCR have been modelled to improve the estimates of these payments.
+The gross cost of child care (not including the receipt of subsidies) was collected in the 2019–20 SIH.
+Estimates of Child Care Subsidy (CCS) is collected from the child care questions.
+Historically there has been a significant gap between the reported number of households receiving assistance and the total value of that assistance, compared to administrative records.
+In 2019–20 CCS have been modelled to improve the estimates of these payments.